dinaypatil-web/smartfinhub/docs/prd.md

 - Manual bank name entry option if institution not listed\n- **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
 - Fetched logos displayed on both account pages and dashboard
 - System caches fetched logos for future use
-- Optional account number entry (encrypted storage, only last 4 digits visible on dashboard)
+- Optional account number entry (only last 4 digits visible on dashboard)

 #### 2.2.3 Credit Card Configuration
 - **Statement Day of Month**: User inputs the day of month when credit card statement is generated (1-31)